North Korea Bible

 • Everyone is required to spy on everyone else.
 A neighbor overheard listening to a foreign radio broadcast, let alone the South Korean Bible reading broadcast, is required to be reported.

 • Kindergarten children are taught that if they see their their parents hiding a book at home, they are to bring that book to class to “win” their game of hide-and-seek and receive prizes.
-A child who thus brings a Bible is feted in front of the other kids, and then ends up in a concentration camp with his or her parents, or an orphan given to a couple more loyal to the regime.
+A child who thus brings a Bible is feted in front of the other kids, and then ends up in a prison camp with his or her parents, or an orphan given to a couple more loyal to the regime.

 • Agents posing as underground house church cells lure and trap secret believers.

 • Other agents cross into China posing as refugees and seek help from the Christian missionaries who help and evangelize the North Korean refugees.
-When the trap is sprung, the missionaries are either killed by the North Korean agents or end up in Chinese prison, while any true North Korean refugees caught in the net are repatriated to be shot or to die slower in the concentration camps.
+When the trap is sprung, the missionaries are either killed by the North Korean agents or end up in Chinese prison, while any true North Korean refugees caught in the net are repatriated to be shot or to die slower in the prison camps.

 Who is winning this battle?